Every day before she left her house for school, Ennette William’s mother would always yell out the door behind her: “Make smart choices!”

 Ennette would remember all of this—thinking about poor Laria and the curious dichotomy of just how much autonomy she’d had—for the rest of her life.

-If I were to meet her, thought Ennett just before she drifted off to sleep, I’d ask her, even if it takes her a lifetime to tell me, I’d wait.
+If I were to meet her, thought Ennett just before she drifted off to sleep, I’d ask her, and even if it takes her a lifetime to tell me, I’d wait.
 I wish that I, too, knew what I wanted.
 That would be nice, wouldn’t it?

 Ennette’s eyes darted around, hoping to find some semblance of place or time, but finding nothing, she tilted her head.